seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 But that's all one, 'tis nothing to our purpose.
 What e'er her father says, if you perceive
 Her mood inclining that way that I spoke of,
-Videlicet, the way of flesh—you have me?
+Videlicet, the way of flesh--you have me?

 **WOOER**
 Yet very well, sir. /